 About the I-Park Experience

-From the start, the ensemble plays a key role in the composer selection process, and through the two-week onsite residency from July 24 – August 6, invests itself in multiple readings of the new works – with ample time allotted for exchanges of ideas on technical and aesthetic grounds.
+From the start, the ensemble plays a key role in the composer selection process, and throughout the two-week onsite residency, from July 24 – August 6, invests itself in multiple readings of the new works – with ample time allotted for exchanges of ideas on technical and aesthetic grounds.
 By this point, the ensemble’s commitment to the composers and to the success of their projects is fully established.
 Needless to say, the extraordinary exertions of the combined team will result in works that have achieved an exquisite level of concert-readiness.